b97jre/RNAseqcourse/source/diffexp-lab.rst

 and combined the counts into a single table.
 You will import this table into R and use DESeq2 to get a list of differentially expressed genes.
-You can get the count table here ``/proj/g2014046/webexport/files/RNAseqWorkshop/download/RNAseq/count_table.txt``
+You can get the count table here:

-We will just look at the 24h vs control comparison here rather than doing anything more complex.
+``/proj/g2014046/webexport/files/RNAseqWorkshop/download/RNAseq/count_table.txt``

 Start R and load the DESeq2 package::